TheOliver/PersonalIoT/README.md

 You can use any distribution for this project
 But it is better to you use linux based distribution because this tutorial contains some explanations about Systemd

-Summary:
+Covered Topics:
-1- Presentation
+- Presentation
-2- Installing Docker
+- Installing Docker
-3 - Using DOcker
+- Using DOcker
-4 - Microservices
+- Microservices
-5 - deploy Python scripts with systemd
+- deploy Python scripts with systemd
+- Debug
+- Advanced project Arduino <-> Raspberry

 # Global configuration